brandonPurvis/python-youtube-api-helper/README.md

 ## To Use
 The google-api-python-client is the only requirement.

-    To install excute `pip install google-api-python-client`
+- `pip install google-api-python-client`

+## Example
+    TODO